anewman15/dev-point-react/README.md

 ## Deployment
 1. Open your Terminal from a folder of your choice and clone [this repo](https://github.com/anewman15/dev-point-react/)
 2. Navigate to the project directory
-3. Run `npm install`
+3. Run `yarn install`
-4. Then run `npm run start`
+4. Then run `yarn start`
+5. Navigate to `localhost:3000`
+6. Sign up, log in and use the website to view developers list, their profiles
+7. Set appointments from the `/book_appointments` route
+8. View the list of your appointments from `/appointments` route

 ## Testing
-1. Run `npm run test` in the Terminal to run the tests
+1. Run `yarn test` in the Terminal to run the tests

 ## Author